Verdoso/scnfs-demo/README.md

 ### Add the real secrets
 * MaxMind GeoIP2 secrets: Create a file named *geoip2.account-id* with the id, and another one named *geoip2.license-key* with the license key, of your MaxMind GeoIP2 service account.
 * Hotelbed secrets: Create a file named *hotelbeds.api-key* and another one named *hotelbeds.shared-secret* and fill them up with your Apitude license data from the Hotelbeds Developer site.
+* SkyScanner secrets: Create a file named *skyscanner.key* and another one named *skyscanner.host* and fill them up with your SkyScanner API authentication data from the RapidAPI site.

 No worries, git is configured to ignore those files so they won't be added to the source repository.